-It’s the beginning of the year, and many Americans are focused on their New Year’s resolutions.
-Maybe you want to spend more time in the gym, change careers, or focus on your relationships.
-Whatever you decide, there’s one resolution you shouldn’t skip out on this January: reviewing your car insurance policy.
+Many Americans have shifted what they intend to focus their time and energy on in 2024.
+Maybe you want to spend more time working out, change careers, or focus on your relationships.
+Another good New Year’s resolution?
+Making sure you don’t skip out on reviewing your car insurance policy.

-Make financial protection a priority in 2021 by contacting your insurance agent to go over the details of your car insurance policy.
+Make financial protection a priority throughout 2024 by contacting your insurance agent to go over the details of your car insurance policy.
 Alternatively, you can obtain a copy of your policy’s declarations page, which contains everything you need to know about your current coverage.
+Remember—taking stock of your auto insurance policy on a regular basis ensures that you know exactly what’s covered if you’re ever in a car accident.

-For example, while almost all states require minimum bodily injury liability, some states—such as Illinois or New York—also require a minimum amount of uninsured/underinsured motorist coverage, too.
-Learn more about different auto insurance options and which ones are the most important below.
+For example, while almost all states require a minimum amount of bodily injury liability insurance, some states—such as Illinois or New York—also require a minimum amount of uninsured/underinsured motorist coverage.
+Learn more about different mandatory and optional auto insurance coverages below.

 There are two kinds of mandatory liability insurance, called bodily injury liability and property damage liability.
 Bodily injury covers medical care for the people hurt in an accident, while property damage liability applies to vehicles and other property that may have been damaged.